robinedman/tupplur/README.md

     $ gem install tupplur

+If necessary in your application: require 'tupplur' at the appropriate place.

 ## Usage

 Tupplur is divided into two parts: a model mixin and a Rack application which acts like a REST endpoint.

 ### REST endpoint Rack application
-  Mount the Rack app on a route of your choice.
+  After Mongoid has been set up, mount the Rack app on a route of your choice.
   The details of how you do this will depend on which framework you're using.
   Each model gets its' own endpoint.
 So repeat this for all models for which you want to provide a REST interface.

   In Cuba:
     on "/users" do